 - In addition, you are require to complete a daily journal of your activities at the internship.
 This is to be turned in to the Internship Coordinator at the end of your internship.

-- You must complete a 15-page research paper.
+- You must complete a 15-page (8-page for half credit) literature paper.
 In this paper, you should review empirical research in psychology on a topic that is related to your internship experience.
 You have to have your topic approved by the Internship Coordinator by the end of your first month at your internship.
 The research paper is due at the end of your internship.
 If you are completing a summer internship, the paper needs to be handed in by the end of the second week of the fall semester.

 - The Internship Coordinator will email you handouts regarding the Psychology Internship requirements and guidelines for the research paper prior to the start of the internship.